Please read this in detail prior to applying! It likely contains the answers to your questions.

 What are the formal application requirements?

-The applicant must be eligible for, and must have, a formal California Postgraduate Training License (PTL) prior to starting the residency.
+Applicant must be eligible for, and must have, a formal California Postgraduate Training License (PTL) prior to starting residency.
 Please inquire at the respective California Medical Board or Osteopathic Medical Board for details.

 What are your minimum USMLE/COMLEX cut off scores?